 Things in general exhibit unity in a wide range of degrees.
 The kinds of unity that are possible for simple things are different from those that are possible for complex things.

-Plato compared the human psyche to a city.
+Plato compared the human soul (psyche in Greek) to a city.
 This certainly implies more coherence than that of a mere collection, but it also implies somewhat less coherence than that of an organism.

 The traditional folk psychology of many cultures distinguished layers or components of the psyche with nontrivial degrees of relative autonomy.
 Medieval Christian theology was somewhat unusual in emphasizing a very strong unity of the soul.
 For the theologians, a strong unity of the soul was at once a moral wish, an object of faith, and a discursive result of a vigorous tradition of introspective psychology that was also influenced by faith.

 Through Descartes, this strong unity acquired a new destiny of a more secular sort, in new implicit claims that the empirical psyche naturally has the same very strong unity the theologians had wanted for the soul.
 Descartes effectively presented this as an immediate natural intuition, independent of faith and independent of discursive argument.
 Meanwhile, his account of psychology was very truncated and impoverished.